EthanPerello/npc-forge/docs/generation-options.md

 # Character Generation Options

 NPC Forge offers extensive customization options through its wizard-based interface.
-This guide provides a breakdown of all available settings across the four-step creation process, plus the new portrait editing and trait management features.
+This guide provides a breakdown of all available settings across the four-step creation process, plus the portrait editing and trait management features.

 ## Overview